department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/README.md

 ## User Outcomes
 ### Desired User Outcomes

-- Users have a medical records application whose function is...
+- Users have a medical records application whose function is more consistent with their mental models
 - Users are able to perform most, if not all, of the functions provided in a typical medical records application
 - Users no longer need to move between two different web sites (VA.gov and MHV) to perform various health care-related tasks
 - User confidence and satisfaction increase as a result of a more consistent, reliable, and performant application